 questions, then it can be assumed that the animal is NOT a trained service animal and the animal must leave.

-and under direct control of the Visitor with the Disability at all times.
+a leash and under direct control of the Visitor with the Disability at all

 We share this property with the local wildlife such as racoons,